-- C1. communicate/present effectively both verbally and in writing on a range of topics in biomedical sciences to both specialised and non-specialised audiences; - C2. work as a member of a team; - C3. use information technology and other resources to find, extract and synthesise information; - C4. solve problems relating to qualitative and quantitative information; - C5. learn independently in a spirit of critical enquiry; - C5. demonstrate you have the ability to undertake appropriate further training; - C6. manage resources and time; - C7.
-Demonstrate in-depth research skills.
+- C1. communicate/present effectively both verbally and in writing on a range of topics in biomedical sciences to both specialised and non-specialised audiences; - C2. work as a member of a team; - C3. use information technology and other resources to find, extract and synthesise information; - C4. solve problems relating to qualitative and quantitative information; - C5. learn independently through critical enquiry; - C5. demonstrate you have the ability to undertake appropriate further training; - C6. manage resources and time.